Counter to front bear hug?

 Location: Fort Worth

 Does anyone know of a counter to a front "bear hug" other than plate 122 from Wallerstein?
-As much as I try it, it just doesn't seem to be that effective to me.
-Confused
+As much as I try it, it just doesn't seem to be that effective to me. :?

 -T. M. Keesler